rociojoo/CranTaskView-Track/checks/README.md

 ### Bioconductor

-Packages included in the Bioconductor suite are generally of high build quality, however, they require the use of the bioconductor package manager to install from the repository.
+Packages included in the [Bioconductor suite](https://www.bioconductor.org/) are generally of high build quality, however, they require the use of the bioconductor package manager to install from the repository.
 This is bulky and unnecessary for the purpose of running cran checks.
-Luckily, every bioconductor package posts a link to the tarball on the packages webpage at bioconductor.com.
+Luckily, every bioconductor package posts a link to the tarball on the packages webpage.
 These packages may change versions rapidly, making it unreliable to keep copying the new tarball link.
 To get around this we trawl the bioconductor web page for the specific package and grab the tarball link, then download it automatically.
 After this the tarball is run through steps 3 - 6 same as normal.
 In the future I expect to find a more elegant solution around this.

 ### Rforge